JaneliaSciComp/ossi-website/src/project-template.md

-github repository link: Optional URL to the project Github repository project homepage link: Optional URL to a homepage for the project (not a GitHub repository) publication DOI array: [https://doi.org/10.DOI.1, https://doi.org/10.DOI.2, https://doi.org/10.DOI.n] publication text array: [text you want to appear for each DOI link, 'Suggested format: Author et al. (year)', 'if text has colons: or commas followed by a space, use quotes'] related blog posts: [Optional-file-name] image file: ./optional-file-path.jpg image alt text: Alt text is required if you upload an image file
+github repository link: Optional URL to the project Github repository project homepage link: Optional URL to a homepage for the project (not a GitHub repository) publication DOI array: [https://doi.org/10.DOI.1, https://doi.org/10.DOI.2, https://doi.org/10.DOI.n] publication text array: [text you want to appear for each DOI link, 'Suggested format: Author et al. (YYYY)', 'if text has colons: or commas followed by a space, use quotes'] related blog posts: [Optional-file-name] image file: ./optional-file-path.jpg image alt text: Alt text is required if you upload an image file